Models

 Next Step

-Read Generic CRUD to see how these models plug into typed operation builders.
+Read Generic CRUD to see how these models plug into typed operation builders, or read the ORM SQL Builder for a comprehensive reference on constructing SQL queries.